 The 4 Main Things To Remember About The Restore Online Shoppers’ Confidence Act

 - DO NOT “data pass” customer data in exchange for “bounties” or other material compensation without disclosing this fact BEFORE the user gives up any personal information.

 - DO NOT sneakily offer a “membership club” or another type of “post transaction” offer and make it appear to be part of the deal — especially if it’s not.

 - DO NOT engage in shady “free-to-pay” or “negative option” schemes in which the user doesn’t have a fighting chance of figuring out that they’re enrolling in something.

 - DO NOT charge a person for anything — ever — before collecting their billing address.
 If you only have their credit card number, DO NOT charge it without an accompanying address.

-Contact A Lawyer Well-Versed In The Restore Online Shoppers’ Confidence Act
+Contact A Lawyer About The Restore Online Shoppers’ Confidence Act

-Are you a startup that wants to make sure you’re in ROSCA compliance?
-Is the FTC is beating down your door for allegedly violating the Restore Online Shoppers’ Confidence Act?
+Are you a startup that wants to make sure you’re ROSCA-compliant?
+Is the FTC accusing you of violating the Restore Online Shoppers’ Confidence Act?
 Either way, Kelly / Warner Law can help.
 Get in touch today to learn more and get your problem fixed.